TAMID-at-Florida-Tech-Track/tech-track-application-prompts/README.md

-# TAMID at Brandeis Tech Consulting Track
+# TAMID at Florida Tech Consulting Track

 - [TAMID at Brandeis Tech Consulting Track](#tamid-at-brandeis-tech-consulting-track)
   * [What is the Tech Consulting Track?](#what-is-the-tech-consulting-track)